ansys/pymechanical/docker/make_container.rst

     # Build Docker image
     sudo docker build  -t $TAG --build-arg VERSION=$ANS_VERSION .

-Please notice that:
+Take note of the these paths:

 * ``path-to-pymechanical`` is the path where PyMechanical repository is located.
-* ``path_to_mechanical_installation`` is the path to where you have locally installed ANSYS Mechanical.
+* ``path_to_mechanical_installation`` is the path to where you have locally installed Mechanical.

-Not all the installation files are copied, in fact, the files ignored during the copying are detailed in the file `.dockerignore <https://github.com/pyansys/pymechanical/tree/main/docker/231/.dockerignore>`_.
+Not all installation files are copied.
+In fact, the files ignored during the copying are described in the `.dockerignore file <https://github.com/pyansys/pymechanical/tree/main/docker/231/.dockerignore>`_.

-The Docker container configuration needed to build the container is detailed in the `Dockerfile <https://github.com/pyansys/pymechanical/tree/main/docker/231/Dockerfile>`_.
+The Docker container configuration needed to build the container is described in the `Dockerfile <https://github.com/pyansys/pymechanical/tree/main/docker/231/Dockerfile>`_.